 Meetings

-The IMACA Board of Directors’ meetings are scheduled on the fourth Thursday of every odd month at 1:00PM.
+The IMACA Board of Directors’ meetings are scheduled quarterly on the fourth Thursday at 2:00PM.

 Please note that Board meetings are subject to change with notice and ADA accommodations are available.

-Next Board of Directors meeting is May 25, 2023 at 2PM.
-It will be on Zoom Conferencing.
+Next Board of Directors meeting is April 25, 2025, at 2PM.
+It will be on Zoom (In Person Option) Conferencing.

 Open Positions